DX Logging Software for Amateur Radio

 Address Information

-The Create Direct Print QSL Labels window and the Create Word Template QSL Labels window get address information from the Station Information fields on the Station Log window.
-If you subscribe to Buckmaster HamCall or QRZ XML Logbook Data, the address information appears automatically.
+The Create Direct Print QSL Labels window and Create Word Template QSL Labels window get their address information from the Station Information fields on the Station Log window.
+If you subscribe to HamQTH.com, Buckmaster HamCall, or QRZ XML Logbook Data, the address information appears automatically.

 You can also click the Change to QSL Via button to produce a QSL-Via label for the bureau.